Rangers vs. Hurricanes: Betting Trends, Odds, Advanced Stats

 Rangers Betting Insights

-- The Rangers have won 63.3% of their games this season when they've been a moneyline favorite (31-18).
+- The Rangers have won nine, or 47.4%, of the 19 games they have played while the underdog this season.

-- Based on this game's moneyline, the Rangers have an implied win probability of 52.4%.
+- New York has a record of 1-5 in games when bookmakers have them as underdogs of at least +120 on the moneyline.

+- The moneyline for this outing implies a 45.5% chance of victory for the Rangers.

-- In 37 games this season, New York and its opponent have combined for more than 6 goals.
+- New York has combined with its opponent to score more than 6 goals in 37 of 71 games this season.

 Rangers vs. Hurricanes Rankings